 One of the reasons for this may be the high levels of fibre the beans contain (7.6% by weight).
 The fibre makes you feel full and eat less so that you gain less weight around your tummy where your vital organs reside.

 Fibre creates a gel like substance as it goes through your digestive system.
 This gel binds with fatty acids and helps balance your cholesterol levels so you do not develop excess LDL (bad) cholesterol.

 Beans of any kind help keep your arteries clear from the build-up of plaque.
 This reduces your hypertension so the levels of your blood pressure remain within a healthy range.
 This decreases your risk of cardiac arrest and stroke … all through just one serving a day of chickpeas or any other beans.

 Chickpeas block colon cancer … studies show that the high fibre content in chickpeas can help protect against cancer of the colon by preventing cancerous cells from forming.

 In addition, cancerous cells are less likely to proliferate because these beans keep the digestive system free of bacteria and the build up of toxins.
 This creates a healthy environment where pH levels are balanced and inflammation is reduced, preventing cancerous cells from multiplying as they would in an unhealthy environment.

-Copious amounts of vitamins and dietary minerals … as you can see from the nutritional chart above, garbanzo beans deliver plenty of folate, other B vitamins, zinc, iron, and phosphorus.
+Copious amounts of vitamins and dietary minerals … as you can see from the nutritional chart shown earlier, chickpeas (garbanzo beans) deliver plenty of folate, other B vitamins, zinc, iron, and phosphorus.